dannyvanderpol/nexys_a7_projects/readme.md

-# Nexus A7 projects
+# Nexys A7 projects

 Projects written with free software Vivado using VHDL (no Verilog).

 ## Board details

-Projects for the Nexus A7 board from Digilent.
+Projects for the Nexys A7 board from Digilent.

 Part: AMD/Xilinx XC7A100T-1CSG324C